jeremyButtler/bioTools/README.md

     - static: for unix's that support static builds
     - win: windows (still need to test some programs)
     - plan9: for plan9 (have not tested all programs yet)
+  - One of these days I will build a better system, this is my quick and dirty solution to OS portability.
 - allOSMkfiles.sh is a bash scripts that calls buildMkfile.sh for all its OS's
   - Input: program-name main-file librarys